 The difference between a touch and a moment.

-Touches are surface level and hollow; they’re designed to fulfill the needs of the person or business administering it, not for those on the receiving end.
+Touches are surface-level and hollow; they’re designed to fulfill the needs of the person or business administering it, not for those on the receiving end.
 In the above example, the dry cleaner’s note’s motivation was to remind me that I had a business account with them.
 Just like they reminded thousands of other customers that holiday season.

-Moments, however, are emotionally charged and make someone feel a certain way after your interaction because they are designed just for you.
+Personal moments, however, are emotionally charged and make someone feel a certain way after your interaction because they are designed just for you.
 In the dentist example, after years of delivering consistent PX moments, I cried when one of the staff members told me she was leaving the practice to pursue a second degree.
 She had forged such an emotive, personal bond with me over the years that I was overcome with pride for her taking the next step in her career.
 We still text to this day.

 To polarize it even further: